hliebscher/inetbox2mqtt4alde/README.md

 The current version opens flexibility to use different hardware cofigurations.

 ***The development of this software and also just the maintenance in the different variants has already cost many hours of time.
 This is only possible with your support.
-So if you use this software, I deserve more than a beer.
 Many thanks for this in advance.
-For this purpose, you will find the Sponsorship button on the right side of the page.***

 The software works on all ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
 It also runs on a Raspberry Pi Pico W. I will not always mention the RP2 pico w explicitly in the following.
 The variations are bundled in tools.py and you can find the explanation under **Run on different devices** for details.